 A DLC is a committee of council (s 200(1)), is administered by the council, and may include councillors.
 However, it is an independent inquisitorial and impartial body and operates differently from all other council committees.
 A key difference is that in DLC hearings the parties have the right to call, examine and cross-examine witnesses.
-In addition, DLCs are not required to publicise or run their meetings in the same way as other council committees (s 207 of the Act and part 7 Local Government Official Information and Meetings Act 1987 (LGOIMA)).
+In addition, DLCs are not required to publicise or run their meetings in the same way as other council committees (s 207 of the Act and part 7 Local Government Official Information and Meetings Act 1987 [LGOIMA]).

-DLCs have the powers of commissions of inquiry under the Commissions of Inquiry Act 1908.
+DLCs have the powers of a commission of inquiry under the Commissions of Inquiry Act 1908.
 As a commission of inquiry, a DLC has a quasi-judicial role.
 DLCs have powers and procedures similar to those of a court of law or a judge and are obliged to objectively make findings of facts and draw conclusions from them.
 This means, for example, that a DLC can issue summonses requiring the attendance of witnesses before it or the production of documents.
 It also has the power to rehear any matter that it has determined (s 201(4)).
 DLCs should not be subject to influence from the council (or from any other third party).
 A council can, if it wishes, be represented and participate in a DLC hearing (s 204).
 However, a council cannot override a decision of a DLC.

 A decision of a DLC can be appealed to the Alcohol Regulatory and Licensing Authority (ARLA) by any party to the decision.
-Decisions of ARLA can be appealed to the High Court, and then, if leave is granted, to the Court of Appeal.
+Decisions of ARLA can be appealed to the High Court, then the Court of Appeal, and up to the Supreme Court.